flimflam-austin/hugo-cms-test/site/content/quick_quotes/20210331-associated-press-journalists-elliot-spagat-and-nomaan-merchant-who-were-allowed-to-enter-a/index.md

     0203fdcf3ab9cab0239cbeeb14683e37e9214c34-600x398.jpg
 is_breaking: false
 featured_quote:
-  quote: '"It was a grim picture."'
+  quote: It was a grim picture.

 ---
 The Biden administration has received criticism from the media for NOT providing access to these government-run facilities, while also announcing plans to open more.